Just what is Integrative Restoration Yoga Nidra?

 iRest Yoga Nidra is similar to the more traditional practice of yoga nidra, however it is somewhat more psychologically minded.
 My teacher Richard Miller, who is a clinical psychologist and yogic scholar, developed iRest Yoga Nidra, and has dedicated the past 40 years of his life to studying, practicing, teaching and researching yoga nidra.
 And the outcome of his decades of work, is Integrative Restoration Yoga Nidra (iRest).

 iRest has the support of both the yogic community and the scientific community, as the teachings are firmly grounded in ancient yogic wisdom, and contemporary research has shown it to be effective in increasing inner peace and well-being, reducing depression, fear, trauma and anxiety, increasing our ability to relax and enjoy life, reducing insomnia and levels of stress, improving interpersonal relations, and reducing chronic and acute pain.

 I have personally found iRest transformational in my life, in terms to allowing myself the opportunity for deep rest (as a highly sensitive person and a mother with young children this is so important), to embody welcoming as a way of being in the world, and an understanding of myself as pure awareness (rather than transient sensations, emotions and thoughts).

 And it really is easy!
 This is one thing that I particularly love about iRest.
 It is easy.
 Meditation doesn’t have to hard (it’s true)!

-So if you feel called to try iRest, check out my workshop and course page for all the up to date information.
+So if you feel called to try iRest, check out my calendar for all the up to date information.
 I teach in my hometown of Mullumbimby and around the world (as I’m writing this I’m planning workshops in Brisbane, Amsterdam and Copenhagen in the coming months).